-Federal and state laws provide important treatment "programs" that are both "federally protections of personal medical information to assisted" and meet specific definitions of a program patients, regardless of age, including health under 42 C.F.R. §2.11.
-Most primary care practices information related to substance abuse and will not be considered "substance use programs," mental health treatment.
-Generally these laws subject to 42 CFR Part 2 regulations; however require that patients or their parents or guardians you should consult with counsel concerning your must authorize the sharing of protected health status.
-(For a more comprehensive discussion of information for purposes other than treatment. when a primary care provider might be considered In addition, when providers are authorized to a "federally assisted program" for purposes of share protected health information, these laws Part 2, see question 10 of "Applying the Substance limit what can be shared to the minimum amount Abuse Confidentiality Regulations - Frequently of information necessary for the intended use or Asked Questions" at samhsa.gov/about-us/whodisclosure of the information.
-Finally, federal and we-are/laws/confidentiality-regulations-fags state laws typically impose stronger protections by the Substance Abuse and Mental Health for health information concerning substance Services Administration (SAMHSA).) abuse and mental health treatment as well as Adolescent SBIRT Services and 42 CFR Part 2: special provisions for sharing health information related to minors.
+Federal and state laws provide important protections of personal medical information to patients, regardless of age, including health information related to substance abuse and mental health treatment.
+Generally these laws require that patients or their parents or guardians must authorize the sharing of protected health information for purposes other than treatment.
+In addition, when providers are authorized to share protected health information, these laws limit what can be shared to the minimum amount of information necessary for the intended use or disclosure of the information.
+Finally, federal and state laws typically impose stronger protections for health information concerning substance abuse and mental health treatment as well as special provisions for sharing health information related to minors.